 His dedication to the lifestyle was put to the test on The Late Show with Stephen Colbert.
-First he was challenged to eat a strawberry for the first time in his life.
-And then Colbert asked about Brady’s reputation for chugging beers in his earlier days.
+First, he was challenged to eat a strawberry for the first time in his life.
+And then Stephen Colbert asked about Brady’s reputation for chugging beers in his earlier days.

 Brady proved he could still step up to the plate.
 True, Colbert may not have been the best competition compared to NFL players.
 But as always, Brady just played who was on the schedule and did what he had to do to win.

-The news of Brady leaving the Patriots comes on St. Patrick’s Day.
-A lot of fans in New England may want to have a few extra beers to help with the news, making this clip all the more appropriate.
+The news of Brady leaving the Patriots came on St. Patrick’s Day.
+A lot of fans in New England probably had a few extra beers to help with the news, making this clip all the more appropriate.